(1) This Procedure was approved by the Vice-Chancellor on 19 December 2007 and includes all amendments 11 October 2016.

-(8) The findings of fraud and corruption risk assessments will be reported to the Planning and Resources Committee and the Audit and Risk Committee.
+(8) The findings of fraud and corruption risk assessments will be reported to Executive and the Audit and Risk Committee.

 (9) Staff and students of the University who strongly suspect or find evidence of fraud or corruption during the course of their University duties or role may report the matter to the CFO.

 (10) If the matter involves the CFO, then the report is to be made to the Vice-Chancellor.